braze-inc/braze-docs/_docs/_user_guide/administrative/company_settings.md

 ---
 nav_title: Company Settings
-config_only: false
-layout: featured
-page_order: 1.5
+page_order: 1
+layout: user_guide
+user_top_header: "Company Settings"
+user_top_text: "Most features within Company Settings are only available to Braze account administrators.
+If you don't have access but feel that you should, reach out to your company's Braze account administrator."

+user_featured_title: "Popular Articles"

+user_featured_list:
+- name: Contact Information
+  link: /docs/user_guide/administrative/company_settings/contact_information/
+  fa_icon:
+- name: Notification Preferences
+  link: /docs/user_guide/administrative/company_settings/notification_preferences/
+  fa_icon:
+- name: Security Settings
+  link: /docs/user_guide/administrative/company_settings/security_settings/
+  fa_icon:
 ---
-# Company Settings

-Most features within Company Settings are only available to Braze account administrators.
-If you don't have access but feel that you should, reach out to your company's Braze account administrator.
 If you're looking for more information about your own account settings, look [here][1].

 You can get to the Company Settings section by clicking on your name, then clicking Company Settings in the dropdown.